 - Blazing Fast Servers

-This doesn’t stop us putting both platforms to the test!
+This doesn’t stop us from putting both platforms to the test!
 And to do this, we took five of their customer example sites and ran them through Uptrends speed tool, which not only tests load time but also their PageSpeed Insight scores.

 It is a pretty clear win for Shopify on this one as they beat Wix in all four tests!